mishushakov/dialogflow-gateway-docs/README.md

 #### Example Request

-Note: The examples are in js
+Note: The examples are using NodeJS

 Multi-Agent scenario using wildcard subdomain on Dialogflow Gateway by Ushakov (Hosted)